earezki/speedup-computations/README.md

 # speedup-computations
-Sometimes you find yourself trying to squeeze the last bits of your cpu to give you some more milliseconds, Or you may hate the smell of a melting cpu because of an intensive calculation, Or maybe you are just a performance maniac, In all cases, this post is for you.
+Sometimes you find yourself trying to squeeze the last bits of your cpu to give you some more milliseconds.
+Or you may hate the smell of a melting cpu, Or maybe you are just a performance maniac, In all cases, this post is for you.
 So let us say you are designing a banking application in which you have a Transaction entity, and let us say that the entity contains those simple fields.
 ```java
 class Transaction {